onramper/layer2/README.md

 // Returns
 // >>
-// interface RouteDetails extends QuoteDetails {
+interface SwapParams {
-//   methodParameters: {
+  data: string; // route.methodParameters.calldata,
-//     calldata: string; // long hexString
+  to: string; //  V3_SWAP_ROUTER_ADDRESS,
-//     value: string; // 0x00
+  value: BigNumber; // BigNumber.from(route.methodParameters.value),
-//   };
+  gasPrice: BigNumber; // this we can choose not to pass to user's wallet, the wallet make a more recent estimate anyway }

-//   Now we can send the transaction with calldata
+//   Take what we need from the response and submit the transaction
     const {data, to, value } = res;

  sendTransaction({